JonTDean/LearningIsFun/README.md

 - Discord: [Join our Discord server](https://discord.gg/CnKJX33hg3)

-We welcome any feedback, ideas, or contributions to help improve "Let's Learn Together" and make it a valuable resource for the learning community.
+We welcome any feedback, ideas, or contributions to help improve "Monastery" and make it a valuable resource for the learning community.

 ## Getting Started